James Welsh (East India Company officer)

-General James Welsh (12 March 1775 – 24 January 1861) was an English officer in the Madras Army of the East India Company.
+General James Welsh (12 March 1775 – 24 January 1861) was a Madras Army officer.

 Biography

 Welsh, son of John Welsh, a Scotsman, was born on 12 March 1775.
-He obtained a commission as ensign in the army of the East India Company on 22 May 1790, and arrived at Madras on 23 January 1791.
-He joined the 3rd European Regiment at Vellore, and in November ascended the ghats with Colonel Floyd's detachment to serve in the grand army under Lord Cornwallis.
+He obtained a commission as ensign in the Madras Army on 22 May 1790, and arrived at Madras on 23 January 1791.
+He joined the 3rd Madras European Regiment at Vellore, and in November ascended the ghats with Colonel Floyd's detachment to serve in the grand army under Lord Cornwallis.

 Welsh was promoted to be lieutenant in the 24th Native Infantry on 1 November 1792, and took part with it in the siege of Pondicherry in July and August 1793.
 Transferred in 1795 to the 9th Native Infantry at Mandura, he served at the capture of Colombo and Ceylon in February 1796, and remained at Point-de-Galle as fort-adjutant until the end of 1798, when he was transferred in the same capacity to Machlipatnam.

 On 10 December 1799 Welsh was promoted to be captain, and appointed adjutant and quartermaster of the 3rd Native Infantry, which in 1803 formed part of a force under Major-general Arthur Wellesley to operate against the Marathas.
 He marched with it across India to Poona, and in June took part in the siege of Ahmadnagar.
 The town (pettah) was successfully stormed on 8 August and after a bombardment the fortress of Ahmadnagar surrendered on 12 August.

 Welsh served on the staff at the Battle of Argaum (29 November), in the siege and assault (15 December) of Gawilgarh, and led a body of 250 men, after a forced march of 54 mi, to the capture of Mankarsir on 6 February 1804.
-He was appointed judge-advocate and assistant surveyor to the Poona subsidiary force, and, marching with it, and took part in the assault and capture of the hill fort at Chandore on 10 August 1804 and the occupation of the hill fort of Dhoorp on 14 October.
-He commanded a party of 300 men at the capture of the pettah and outworks of the hill fort of Gaulna, on 26 October, and on 13 November proceeded with a small force to open communication through a difficult country, with Surat, where he arrived on 25 November.
+He was appointed judge-advocate and assistant surveyor to the Poonah subsidiary force, and, marching with it, and took part in the assault and capture of the hill fort at Chandore on 10 August 1804 and the occupation of the hill fort of Dhoorp on 14 October.
+He commanded a party of 300 men at the capture of the pettah and outworks of the hill fort of Galnah, on 26 October, and on 13 November proceeded with a small force to open communication through a difficult country, with Surat, where he arrived on 25 November.
 In December Welsh was sent on a mission to a Bhil chief by an unexplored pass to the northward, and caught a malignant fever which clung to him for many years.